sameerabalay/GettingAndCleaningDataCourseProject/Readme.md

 ## Getting Started

 The UCI HAR Dataset.zip that needs to be used should be downloaded to your local machine and is accessible by RStudio.
-The assumption is all the files are in the zip and it is not corrupted.
-Also make sure there is enough disk space to write the output file
+The assumption is all the files are in the zip and it is not corrupted.Also make sure there is enough disk space to write the output file

 ### Prerequisities

-The UCI HAR Dataset.zip should be downloaded on your local machine in a directory accessible by RStudio There should be enough disk space to write the output file The script file run_analysis.R exists in the same directory as the extracted dataset The dplyr package is installed
+* The UCI HAR Dataset.zip should be downloaded on your local machine in a directory accessible by RStudio
+* There should be enough disk space to write the output file
+* The script file run_analysis.R exists in the same directory as the extracted dataset
+* The dplyr package is installed
-The reshape2 package is installed
+* The reshape2 package is installed

 ### Installing